How do you reach that first orgasm once you’re married?

-The problem is that people are often very uncomfortable talking about sex, but at the same time, we all have a LOT of questions.
-And when writer Rajdeep Paulus shared her story with me recently, I knew it was one I wanted to share with you because I KNOW HER EXPERIENCE IS VERY COMMON.
+Most women have quite the time adjusting to sex in marriage.
+It doesn’t feel automatically great right out the gate!
+So when writer (and friend) Rajdeep Paulus shared her story about finally reaching her first orgasm with me recently, I knew it was one I wanted to share with you because I KNOW HER EXPERIENCE IS VERY COMMON.
 And yet we don’t talk about it.
 So I believe that this post will be very encouraging to a lot of women.

 I happened to be a virgin when I got married.
 Yes.
 That was the goal.
 I wanted to give my husband one first that was saved for him.
 And he saved his first for me.
 This made for a good foundation.
 We’d learn this sex thing together.

 But it wasn’t easy.
 I’m just glad someone had the wisdom to tell me shortly before we said our vows to take our time.
 No need to get it all figured out on the wedding night.